limbee/NTIRE2017/README.md

         -dataset  [DIV2K | myData]
         -save     [Folder name]

-        -selfEnsemble [true | false]    # Do not use this option for unknown downsampling.
+        -selfEnsemble [true | false]        # Generates 8 output images using single model.
+                                            # Do not use this option for unknown downsampling.

         -chopSize [S]   # Please reduce the chopSize when test fails due to GPU memory.
                         # The optimal size of S can be vary depend on your maximum GPU memory.